RCasatta/firma2/README.md

 ### Setup with nix

 With nixos or [nix](https://nixos.org/download/) tool installed.
-Build the project, put executables in path, and set test env vars (NETWORK and DESCRIPTOR)
+Build the project, put executables in path, initialize NETWORK with signet

 ```sh
 nix develop -c $SHELL